Wuhan coronavirus: Is it safe to travel? - Local News 8

 In this era of global travel, you can never say the risk is zero of being exposed to something, says Dr. Yoko Furuya, medical director of infection prevention and control at NewYork-Presbyterian Hospital.

-But most of the cases so far have involved Wuhan and surrounding cities.
+But most of the cases so far have involved Wuhan and surrounding cities in Hubei Province.

 “While the risk is not going to be zero, generally speaking there’s not going to be a particularly elevated risk” outside that area, she says.